perfact/zodbsync/README.md

 practice, choosing commits that are not directly connected will result in some commit not being able to be picked due to conflicts and a rollback of the operation.

+The optional `--layer <ident>` flag cherry-picks into the named layer's `workdir` instead of the fallback layer.
+The named layer's workdir must be clean before picking; dirty workdirs cause an immediate error with no cherry-pick attempted.
+Changed paths are collected from the named layer's git diff and played back as usual.
+The fallback layer's repo and workdir are untouched.

 ### `zodbsync upload` (DEPRECATED)